GemmaButcher-dev/itscool-ms3/README.md

 ✅  as a returning user, I want to log in with my username and password, so I can access my account.

-✅  as a logged-in user, I want to update my profile details if necessary, so my account information is accurate.

 ✅  as a logged-in user, I want to log out of my account, so I can ensure my account remains secure on shared devices.

 ✅  get immediate feedback to know if I have signed up, logged in or signed out.